can beautify your back yard, front yard, patio, wherever you have a bit of soil. Enrich the soil, enrich your life!

 Well, flea beetles, aphids, armored scale, horn worms and all, year after year, returned for an encore of tomatoes, gardenias, rosemary, string beans, peppers, tomatoes and eggplants.

 Every year I have tried soap suds, vinegar, cayenne pepper and various other non-toxic, organic substances to delay their onslaught.
 Every year, they have persisted, and last year, took down my giant gardenia, my four foot tall rosemary, my patio tomatoes, my peppers, my egg plant.
-My harvest was bundles of basil, which did very well in the hot weather thank you and was not bugged, as well as parsley, chives and, the most noble of my armies, collards.
+My final harvest was bundles of basil, which did very well in the hot weather thank you and were not bugged into submissions.
+Remaining refugees tend to be parsley, chives and, the most noble of my armies, collards.

-I have written detailed accounts of my years tending (or attempting to tend) my little vegetable garden.
-Below is the link to my Gardening Update page which spans several years up to the present.
-I also have a blog which contains much the same information as the update page, but in a more compressed format.
+I have attempted to record written accounts of my years tending (or attempting to tend) my little vegetable garden.
+Below is the link to my Gardening Update page which spans several years up to the present although the chronology of my efforts to record all garden happenings is riddled with holes and has monthly and semi-annual gaps larger than a horn worms evening repast.

 Click here to go to my gardening update page, latest news on my gardening adventures.